paprockiw/dra-tornado/README.md

 DRA-fabric-tornado-couchdb-redis
 ===========

-This is a **DRA** project using python fabric, tornado, couchdb and redis.
+This is a **DRA** project using python, fabric, tornado, couchdb and redis.

 **DRA** implements the backend end side to **Swipe CMS**.